turingschool/backend-curriculum-site/module3/projects/consultancy/evaluation/instructor_tracker.md

 - [ ] Optimization techniques implemented in all repos

-- Travis-CI deploys to Heroku
+- CircleCI deploys to Heroku
     - [ ] Frontend
     - [ ] Rails Back End